-3.4.12 Landscape and Visual Impacts
+3.4.10 Landscape and Visual Impacts

-3.4.12.1 The Applicant shall follow the criteria and guidelines as stated in Annexes 10 and 18 of the TM, the EIAO Guidance Note No. 8/2010 on "Preparation of Landscape and Visual Impact Assessment under the Environmental Impact Assessment Ordinance" and the report of "Landscape Value Mapping of Hong Kong" for evaluating and assessing the landscape and visual impacts caused by the removal of trees and vegetation, the form and appearance of the Project, as well as night-time visual impact during night time operation and due to lighting of the Project.

-- 3.4.12.2 The study area for the landscape impact assessment shall include areas within 500 metres distance from the boundary of the Project site.
-The study area for the visual impact assessment shall be defined by the visual envelope of the Project. - 3.4.12.3 The landscape and visual impact assessments shall follow the detailed technical requirements given in Appendix H.
+- 3.4.10.1 The Applicant shall follow the criteria and guidelines as stated in Annexes 10 and 18 of the TM, the EIAO Guidance Note No. 8/2010 on "Preparation of Landscape and Visual Impact Assessment under the Environmental Impact Assessment Ordinance" and the report of "Landscape Value Mapping of Hong Kong" for evaluating and assessing the landscape and visual impacts. - 3.4.10.2 The study area for the landscape impact assessment shall include areas within 500 metres distance from the boundary of the Project site.
+The study area for the visual impact assessment shall be defined by the visual envelope of the Project. - 3.4.10.3 The landscape and visual impact assessments shall follow the detailed technical requirements given in Appendix F.

-3.4.13 Environmental Monitoring and Audit (EM&A) Requirements
+3.4.11 Environmental Monitoring and Audit (EM&A) Requirements

-- 3.4.13.1 The Applicant shall identify and justify in the EIA study whether there is any need for EM&A activities during the construction and operation phases of the Project and, if affirmative, to define the scope of EM&A requirements for the Project in the EIA study. - 3.4.13.2 Subject to the confirmation of the EIA study findings, the Applicant shall comply with the requirements as stipulated in Annex 21 of the TM. - 3.4.13.3 The Applicant shall prepare a Project Implementation Schedule (in the form of a checklist as shown in Appendix I) containing the EIA study recommendations and mitigation measures with reference to the implementation programme.
+- 3.4.11.1 The Applicant shall identify and justify in the EIA study whether there is any need for EM&A activities during the construction and operation phases of the Project and, if affirmative, to define the scope of EM&A requirements for the Project in the EIA study. - 3.4.11.2 Subject to the confirmation of the EIA study findings, the Applicant shall comply with the requirements as stipulated in Annex 21 of the TM. - 3.4.11.3 The Applicant shall prepare a Project Implementation Schedule (in the form of a checklist as shown in Appendix G) containing the EIA study recommendations and mitigation measures with reference to the implementation programme.